AnyaGimpel/AnyaGimpel/README.md

 I am an Android developer and a third-year student at BSUIR.
 I am proficient in developing applications using XML and have knowledge of the Jetpack
 Compose toolkit for creating modern UIs.
 In my own projects, I handle both the technical implementation and subject matter analysis.

-I
+Some other facts:
 - :woman_student: I study at BSUIR, learn psychology, design, project management and some programming languages.

 - :iphone: I have been working in Android development for over 1.5 years.